FJCon/PokedexBash/README.md

 Se utiliza la pokeapi para obtener los datos de los mismos.

 **ENGLISH:**
-Little Bash Shell script to make requiest about ID, name and type of an esoecific pokemon.
+Little Bash Shell script to make requests about ID, name and type of an esoecific pokemon.
 This file use pokemon api to get the infomation.